joseguambo1994/Awesome-CS-Books/SoftwareEngineering/Product/UI/2014-Steve-Don’t Make Me Think.md

 If there are two things I can tell you about scalable design (a/k/a dynamic layout, fluid design, adaptive design, and responsive design), they’re these:
 - It tends to be a lot of work.
 - It’s very hard to do it well.

+In the meantime, here are three suggestions:

+- Allow zooming.

+- Don’t leave me standing at the front door.
+You tap on a link in an email or a social media site and instead of taking you to the article in question it takes you to the mobile Home page, leaving you to hunt for the thing yourself.

+- Always provide a link to the “full” Web site.